Monitor Application: Kubernetes on Raspberry Pi

 $ kubectl apply -f nginx_deploy.yaml apiVersion: apps/v1 kind: Deployment metadata: name: my-nginx spec: selector: matchLabels: run: my-nginx replicas: 2 template: metadata: labels: run: my-nginx spec: containers: - name: my-nginx image: nginx:1.15.10 ports: - containerPort: 80 volumeMounts: - mountPath: /etc/nginx/conf.d name: config-volume volumes: - name: config-volume configMap: name: nginx-conf restartPolicy: Always

 And to finish with the web server you can apply the service and the ingress of the Nginx app.
-This service need an ingress with the host "quote.bleemeo.com" to be contacted from the rest of the world.
+This service needs an ingress with the host "quote.bleemeo.com" to be contacted from the rest of the world.

 $ kubectl apply -f nginx_svc.yaml apiVersion: v1 kind: Service metadata: name: my-nginx labels: run: my-nginx spec: ports: - port: 80 protocol: TCP selector: run: my-nginx spec: ports: - port: 80 protocol: TCP selector: run: my-nginx --- apiVersion: extensions/v1beta1 kind: Ingress metadata: name: my-nginx spec: rules: - host: quote.bleemeo.com http: paths: - backend: serviceName: my-nginx servicePort: 80